aelsabbahy/miniswarm/README.md

 miniswarm vis
 ```

-**Deploy our first service - this will initially be failing to showcase healtchecks**
+**Deploy our first service - This will initially be failing to showcase healtchecks**

 This service will be unhealthy due to failing [Goss](https://github.com/aelsabbahy/goss) healthchecks and missing dependencies.
 See next few steps for how we can debug and remedy this.
 ```